Volume 13 Issue 5, October 2003: 375-383

 was normally phosphorylated.
 When the concentration of U0126 was increased to

-15 ?I>M, the phosphorylation of both MAPK and p90rsk were inhibited,
+15 ?I>M, the phosphorylation of both MAPK and p90

 while symmetric division was decreased.
 When incubating in medium containing